alecjacobson/nested_cages/README.md

 make
 ```

-This will build all dependencies and the `nested_cages` executable.
+This will build all remaining dependencies and the `nested_cages` executable.

 ### Dependencies

-All dependencies are included, either explicitly or as [git
+_Except CGAL_, all dependencies are included, either explicitly or as [git
 submodules](https://git-scm.com/docs/git-submodule).
 If you clone this repo
 using `git clone --recursive` then the dependency layout should be:

     nested_cages/
-      cgal/
       collisiondetection/
       eltopo/
       eigen/